IBM/transition-amr-parser/README.md

   --add-root-token
 ```

-The argument `--in-sentences` expects whitespace tokenized sentences (one per line). `--batch-size` refers to RoBERTa batch size. `--num-cores` refrees to cpu cores. `--parser-chunk-size` is the batch size for scpu paralelization (RoBERTa not included).
+The argument `--in-sentences` expects white space tokenized sentences (one per line). `--batch-size` refers to RoBERTa batch size. `--num-cores` refers to cpu cores. `--parser-chunk-size` is the batch size for cpu parallelization (RoBERTa not included).
 The parser expects `<ROOT>` as last token, use `--add-root-token` to do this automatically.

 To use from other Python code with a trained model do